0.0

 00.0 ℃

-Today's UV index in Las Vegas, United States will be up to 6.3, indicating a high level of sun exposure for the average person.
+Today's UV index in Las Vegas, United States will be up to 2.5, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Las Vegas is typically high due to its desert climate and sunny weather.
 It can reach extreme levels during the summer, making sun protection essential.